ThePacielloGroup/cupper/content/patterns/media/including-images.md

 ## Figures

 Sometimes you will want to include a caption with your illustration.
 This is what the `<figure>` and `<figcaption>` elements are for.
-However, **Infusion** doesn't ask you to code all that manually.
+However, **Cupper** doesn't ask you to code all that manually.
 A special shortcode is provided, which takes a `caption` parameter.
 Note that the image markdown is provided between the opening and closing shortcode tags, and that you can use markdown syntax in the `caption` value.

 {{<codeBlock>}}
 &#x7b;{% figure caption="A design system that uses a bad code example as a **single source of truth** only serves to proliferate bad code." %}}